wp-plugins/event-calendar-ticketing/readme.txt

 3. Go to WooEvents -> Settings to configure settings
 4. If you intend to include a venue, sponsor, organizer, and/or speaker with your events then visit the related submenu to add those items.
 5. Click the Events submenu and add a new event
-6. Add a title, content, and media like you would for a regular WordPress post or page
+6. Add a title, content, and media like you would for a regular WordPress post or page.
+Optionally use the [event_details] shortcode in the content to display the event details.
 7. Edit the event settings below the content box
 8. Publish the event
 9. You're done!